-Collective Consciousness and Meditation: Are We All Interconnected by an Underlying Field?
+Collective Consciousness: Are We Interconnected by an Underlying Field?

 Do you ever wonder if how you feel on a given day has anything to do with what millions of others are feeling or doing?
 Or if your mood is somehow contributing to a larger, collective mood?